Claire-Fisher/rock-paper-scissors-ms2/README.md

 # Features
 ### General
 - The site is fully responsive and functional on all screen sizes down to 320px.
-- The site considers different user's sensory perceptions and reduces screen glare by softening white to a off-white, and black to a dark-grey.
+- The site considers different user's sensory perceptions and reduces screen glare by softening white to a off-white (#f9f9f9), and black to a dark-grey (#222).
 - The site uses semantic elements to assist screen reader users to navigate and access information.

 ### Logo